Pilbara Housing Supply Office

 To support this massive industrial growth and the workforce that comes with it, regional housing supply must expand.

-Cumulative Impact Modelling indicates that if all planned projects are delivered, Karratha will require approximately 1,800 new homes and Port Hedland will need 1,500 by the mid-2030s.
+Cumulative impact modelling for Karratha and Port Hedland indicates that if all planned projects are delivered, Karratha will require approximately 1,800 new homes and Port Hedland will need 1,500 by the mid-2030s.

 To proactively meet this challenge, the State Government established the PHSO in December 2025.